Looking to understand the relationship between elastic modulus and stiffness? Look no further than this comprehensive guide from MachineMfg.

-Modulus of elasticity: the ratio of normal stress to corresponding normal strain in the elastic deformation stage of a material.
+Modulus of Elasticity: The ratio of normal stress to corresponding normal strain in the elastic deformation stage of a material.

-The linear stress divided by the linear strain is equal to Young’s modulus E = (F / S) / (dL / L).
+The linear stress divided by the linear strain is equal to Young’s modulus, E = (F / S) / (dL / L).

-The shear stress divided by the shear strain is equal to the shear modulus G = (f / S) / a.
+The shear stress divided by the shear strain is equal to the shear modulus, G = (f / S) / a.

-Unit: E (modulus of elasticity) GPa.
+Unit: E (modulus of elasticity) is measured in GPa.

 2. Influencing factors

-From a macro point of view, elastic modulus is a measure of the ability of an object to resist elastic deformation, and from a micro point of view, it is a reflection of the bonding strength between atoms, ions or molecules.
+From a macro perspective, it measures an object’s ability to resist elastic deformation, while from a micro viewpoint, it reflects the bonding strength between atoms, ions, or molecules.

-It is measured by the force or moment required to produce unit strain.
+Stiffness” refers to the ability of a structure or component to resist elastic deformation.
+It is determined by the force or moment required to produce a unit of strain.